thescouser89/build-finder/README.md

 The `koji-hub-url` and `koji-web-url` options must be set to valid URLs for your particular network.

+The `pnc-num-threads` signifies how many threads will be used to communicate with PNC when finding builds.

 The `pnc-partition-size` option sets the Pnc partition size.